 I read this post recently by William Wiggins at Fistful of Talent on Transgenderism.
 It's a simple, insightful piece on being aware.

 Prior to reading William's post, I finished Super Pumped: The Battle for Uber by Mike Isaac.
-It's the story of how Uber rose from humble beginnings to become a Unicorn, then stumble from the top as it's bro-tastic culture caused it to be tone-deaf to the world around it via PR fiasco after PR fiasco.
+It's the story of how Uber rose from humble beginnings to become a Unicorn, then stumbled from the top as it's bro-tastic culture caused it to be tone-deaf to the world around it via PR fiasco after PR fiasco.

 Both are highly recommended reading.
 One is 500 words and one is 80,000 words.